-Name Typical Use System Size () /home For your basic configuration files, scripts and job files: low quota limit but you can easily recover old stuff, backup to AWS Glacier for disaster recovery (DR) NetApp 20TB /data/public For important but small files like final results, config files, etc medium quota limit, you can easily recover old stuff, but when deleting files disk space is not released right away. backup to AWS Glacier for DR NetApp 105ТВ /pool/public For the bulk of your storage • high quota limit, and disk space is released right away when deleting files.
-NetApp 190TB /scratch/public For the bulk of your large storage faster storage, high quota limit, and disk space is released right away when deleting files.
-GPFS 400TB /store/public For near-line storage.
+Name Typical Use System Size ^() /home For your basic configuration files, scripts and job files: NetApp 40TB low quota limit but you can easily recover old stuff, backup to AWS Glacier for disaster recovery (DR) /data/{sao genomics} For important but small files like final results, config files, etc NetApp 50тв /data/{biology nasm} medium quota limit, you can easily recover old stuff, but when deleting files disk space is not released right away.
+5TB /data/{fellows data_science} we plan to backup to AWS Glacier for DR 5TB /pool/{sao genomics} For the bulk of your storage NetApp 120TB /pool/{biology nasm} high quota limit, and disk space is released right away when deleting files.
+5TB /pool/{fellows data_science} 578 /scratch/genomics For the bulk of your large storage GPFS 300TB /scratch/sao faster storage, high guota limit, and 140TB /pool/fellows nigh quota limit, and disk space is released right away when deleting files.
+30TB /pool/{biology nasm data_science} 5TB /store/public For near-line storage.
 NAS 175TB

-(\): These sizes are only indicative, as we adjust them as needed.
+(): These sizes are only indicative, as we adjust them when needed.

-- · We impose quotas (limit on how much can be stored on each partition by each user) and we monitor disk usage; - O /home should not be used for storage of large files, use /pool or /scratch instead; - o /data is best to store things like final results, code, etc.. (important but not too large); - We implement an automatic scrubber: old stuff get deleted to make space, - o files older than 180 days and empty directories on /pool/public or /scratch/public will scrubbed. - · None of the disks on the cluster are for long term storage: - o please copy your results back to your "home" computer and - delete what you don't need any longer. - Once you reach your quota you won't be able to write anything on that partition until you delete stuff. - Some compute nodes also have local SSDs (solid state disks, see How to Use Local SSD Space). - 1 A complete description is available at the Disk Space Configuration page.
+- We impose quotas (limit on how much can be stored on each partition by each user) and we monitor disk usage; - /home should not be used for storage of large files, use /pool or /scratch instead; - /data is best to store things like final results, code, etc.. (important but not too large); - We implement an automatic scrubber: old stuff get deleted to make space, - files older than 180 days and empty directories on /pool or /scratch will scrubbed. - None of the disks on the cluster are for long term storage: - please copy your results back to your "home" computer and - delete what you don't need any longer. - Once you reach your quota you won't be able to write anything on that partition until you delete stuff. - A few compute nodes have local SSDs (solid state disks), but since we now have a GPFS, check things using /scratch first.

+A complete description is available at the Disk Space Configuration page.